angular/angular/aio/content/guide/migration-update-module-and-target-compiler-options.md

 By targetting later ES versions, less code is transformed which allows newer features to be used directly.
 Since zone.js does not support native async/await, the universal builds must still target ES2016.

-## Can `esnext` still be used instead of `es2020`?
+## Why `"es2020"` instead of `"esnext"`?

-Both `esnext` and `es2020` values provide support for dynamic imports which are used for lazy routing.
+In TypeScript 3.9 the behavior of the TypeScript compiler controlled by the [`module`](https://www.typescriptlang.org/v2/en/tsconfig#module) is the same with both `"esnext"` and `"es2020"` values.
-However, `es2020` has a fixed set of included features and behavior.
+This can however change in the future where the `"esnext"` option could evolve in a backwards incompatible ways resulting in build-time or run-time errors during TypeScript update.
-By instead using `esnext`, updates to the TypeScript compiler could cause changes in behavior or include unsupported features during compilation.
-This could result in either build-time or run-time errors.
+This could result in undesirable instability which can be avoided by using the `"es2020"` option whose behavior is not going to change any more.